 Saturdays in Service

-Twice a semester, service days are scheduled and all students, faculty and staff are invited to participate in work projects.
+Once a semester, service days are scheduled and all students, faculty and staff are invited to participate in work projects.
 Past work has included painting, cleaning yards and cemeteries, and gutting houses damaged by hurricanes or fire.
 We work with organizations like Habitat for Humanity, Bay Area Food Bank and Alabama Coastal Cleanup.
 Food, transportation and tools are provided.

 Ignatian Family Teach-In for Justice